kubernetes/website/content/en/docs/tutorials/services/source-ip.md

 {{< /comment >}}

 [NAT](https://en.wikipedia.org/wiki/Network_address_translation)
-: network address translation
+: Network address translation

 [Source NAT](https://en.wikipedia.org/wiki/Network_address_translation#SNAT)
-: replacing the source IP on a packet; in this page, that usually means replacing with the IP address of a node.
+: Replacing the source IP on a packet; in this page, that usually means replacing with the IP address of a node.

 [Destination NAT](https://en.wikipedia.org/wiki/Network_address_translation#DNAT)
-: replacing the destination IP on a packet; in this page, that usually means replacing with the IP address of a {{< glossary_tooltip term_id="pod" >}}
+: Replacing the destination IP on a packet; in this page, that usually means replacing with the IP address of a {{< glossary_tooltip term_id="pod" >}}

 [VIP](/docs/concepts/services-networking/service/#virtual-ips-and-service-proxies)
-: a virtual IP address, such as the one assigned to every {{< glossary_tooltip text="Service" term_id="service" >}} in Kubernetes
+: A virtual IP address, such as the one assigned to every {{< glossary_tooltip text="Service" term_id="service" >}} in Kubernetes

 [kube-proxy](/docs/concepts/services-networking/service/#virtual-ips-and-service-proxies)
-: a network daemon that orchestrates Service VIP management on every node
+: A network daemon that orchestrates Service VIP management on every node

 ### Prerequisites